 Dallas-Area Animation Schools

-The Dallas region houses a few programs in which students can study animation.
+The Dallas region houses several programs in which students can study animation.
 This article looks at three schools, none more than a half-hour from the city center, that offer a variety of programs related to animation technology.
 There is also a table with data about each school that includes enrollment numbers, campus setting, tuition costs and graduation rates.
 At the end of the article is a little information about one more school in the Dallas area with a relevant program.

 - Just six miles from downtown Dallas is Southern Methodist University, which offers an interdisciplinary bachelor's degree program in creative computing, along with a minor program in that field of study.
 This school has a specialized website that allows art department students to display selected work to the online public.